Banco Santander, S.A. research snapshot

 SAN AI Stock Analysis

-SAN AI stock analysis currently reads Banco Santander as a diversified retail, consumer, corporate, wealth, and payments bank with record 2025 profit, a broad geographic footprint, and meaningful capital-return plans.
-At the July 10, 2026 data cutoff, SAN closed at $13.79 per NYSE ADR with a reported market capitalization of $197.00 billion.
-The AI score reflects strong reported profitability and capital progress, while the SAN AI stock forecast remains scenario-based because bank earnings depend on interest rates, credit losses, capital requirements, currency translation, and the execution of acquisitions and disposals.
+SAN AI stock analysis currently reads Banco Santander as a diversified retail, consumer, corporate, wealth, payments, and insurance bank that reported record underlying profit in H1 2026, completed the TSB acquisition in April, and continues a large buyback program.
+At the August 2, 2026 data cutoff, SAN closed at $14.10 per NYSE ADR on July 31, 2026 with a reported market capitalization of $201.60 billion.
+The AI score reflects strong reported profitability, higher returns, and improving efficiency, while the SAN AI stock forecast remains scenario-based because bank earnings depend on interest rates, credit losses, capital requirements, currency translation, and the execution of acquisitions and disposals.
 This page is an informational research tool and not investment advice.

 Current price